\n'); } //-->

 The Carbon Disclosure Project is an independent not-for-profit organisation which assembles and maintains the world's largest database linked to climate change.

-With the support of 722 signatory financial institutions, managing a total of over 87 trillion dollars, the CDP has encouraged over 4,500 companies to send information on their strategies regarding climate change and the reduction of greenhouse gas emissions.
+With the support of 767 signatory financial institutions, managing a total of over 92 trillion dollars of assets, the CDP has encouraged over 2,000 listed companies to send information on their strategies regarding climate change and the reduction of greenhouse gas emissions.
 This comprehensive system enables companies, investors, policymakers and purchasing managers to better understand the positioning of companies in the context of a future economy with less carbon.
 It also sends out a strong signal inviting companies to be transparent regarding their climate change strategy.

 |Transparency score|| |